boharasirshak/mern-simple-full-stack/README.md

 ## Introduction

-This JWT Authentication System serves as a backend-focused project to demonstrate the workings of JWT and session management in a MERN application.
-JSON Web Tokens are used to authenticate users and maintain their sessions securely.
-The system implements access and refresh tokens, each with different expiration times, to achieve improved security and usability.
+A simple app app with fronend in React and backend in Nodejs with Express.
+The app uses JWT for authentication and mongodb for database. _It's a MERN stack app with JWT authentication_.

 > ### Note

-> For development and project showcase, the expiration time of tokens is kept short
+> The expiration time of tokens is kept very short
 >
 > - Access token: 30 seconds
 > - Refresh token: 2 minutes

-You can change these according to your needs

 ## Features